A chance for Interns to develop practical governance expertise

 “This year, I have collaborated with my fellow Interns to contribute to a Board working group; received formal training through attending a Board Development Day and numerous breakfast briefings; as well as receiving much wisdom from my assigned Mentor.

 I recommend this Internship to anyone wanting to learn about organisation management and strategy from a new perspective.”

 Applications for the 2022 year have now closed.
 If you would like to be notified when applications commence for the 2023 cohort, please contact us by filling out the form at the bottom of the ‘About Us’ page.

 Who can apply?

-Intern applicants must be under 35, able to provide a referee from their church community and have a current resumé.
+Intern applicants must be between 22 and 35 years old, able to provide a referee from their church community and have a current resumé.

 Read more about the selection process in the Intern Info Pack here.

 How much does it cost?